Chickpeas Dry Beans Faba Beans Lentils Peas Soybeans Fertility & Soil Field Management

 3For professional treaters only, provides 100 days on-seed viability

-4Product(s) are available in formulations that are acceptable by organic standards.
-Check with company for more information and certifications.
+4Product(s) are available in formulations that meet organic standards.
+Check with the company for more information and certifications.

 Product Company Inoculant Microorganism & Additives Technology1 Peas Lentils Faba Beans Chickpeas Soybeans Dry Beans Organic Acceptance